AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/tags.md

 The *Set Variables* action must be followed by a *Send Beacon* action.
 The *Send Beacon* action actually sends data to the analytics tracking server.
 Both actions, *Set Variables* and *Send Beacon*, come from the Adobe Analytics extension.

-See [Rules](https://experienceleague.adobe.com/docs/launch/using/ui/rules.html#ui) in the Experience Platform Launch User Guide.
+See [Rules](https://experienceleague.adobe.com/docs/experience-platform/tags/ui/rules.html) in the Experience Platform Tags User Guide.

 #### Sample configuration {#sample-configuration}

-The following sample configuration within Experience Platform Launch demonstrates how to track an asset name on viewer load.
+The following sample configuration within Experience Platform Tags demonstrates how to track an asset name on viewer load.

 1. From the **[!UICONTROL Data Elements]** tab, define a data element `AssetName` that references `asset` parameter of the `LOAD` event from the Dynamic Media Viewers extension.